San-Sax

 Véronique Sanson (lead vocals, guitar, piano)

 Sanson’s first album to be recorded in the States, with top American musicians (including husband Stephen Stills on one song) is her first with a normal running time.
 It’s also by far her best.
 Opening with the bossa nova-flavoured ‘Alia Souza’ and closing with the surprisingly effective rocker ‘On M’Attend Là-Bas’, it covers a broad range of territory and takes in two of her most beautiful songs, ‘Christopher’ and ‘Un Peu Plus De Noir’.
-More than forty years on, Le Maudit stands as proof positive that Sanson could hold her own with any singer/songwriter the USA or UK ever produced.
+Fifty years on, Le Maudit stands as proof positive that Sanson could hold her own with any singer/songwriter the USA or UK ever produced.
 GRADE: B.

 Véronique Sanson (France): Vancouver (Elektra 52031, 1976)